Guinea Pig (film series): Mermaid in a Manhole (1988)

 Guinea Pig: Mermaid in a Manhole (ギニーピッグ マンホールの中の人魚, Ginī Piggu: Manhōru no Naka no Ningyo) is a 1988 film written and directed by Hideshi Hino, based again on his horror manga works.
 Sources differ on whether it is the fourth or sixth film in the series.
 In a 2009 interview with Vice, Hino said that he had "nothing to do with" the fourth Guinea Pig film, implying that he does not consider Mermaid in a Manhole to be the fourth entry in the series.
 However, Stephen Biro, co-founder of the home video distribution company Unearthed Films, listed Mermaid in a Manhole as the fourth film in the series.
 In his book The Encyclopedia of Japanese Horror Films, Salvador Jimenez Murguía claims that it was "the sixth Guinea Pig film to be produced, although it was released fourth."

 The plot of Mermaid in a Manhole follows an artist who has become estranged from his wife.
 One day while visiting the sewers beneath the street, he encounters a mermaid that he had once met as a child.
-After noticing that she has boils growing on her body, the artist offers to help her, and brings the mermaid to his house to continue illustrating her.
+After noticing that she has boils growing on her body, the artist offers to help her and brings the mermaid to his house to continue illustrating her.
 Over time, her illness gets worse, and eventually she begins suffering the symptoms of a horrendous infestation in which countless worms of various sizes burst out of the boils on her body.
-On the verge of death, she begs the artist to kill her, and he does, stabbing her to death then dismembering her body.
-Later, the artist's two neighbours, who were intrigued by what the artist had been doing after one of them found a fish head in the trash, go to investigate, but flee after they come across the artist holding the pieces of the mermaid while listlessly singing about her death.
+On the verge of death, she begs the artist to kill her, and he does, stabbing her to death, then dismembering her body.
+Later, the artist's two neighbors, who were intrigued by what the artist had been doing after one of them found a fish head in the trash, go to investigate, but flee after they come across the artist holding the pieces of the mermaid while listlessly singing about her death.

 When the local police take control of the scene and investigate, they find that instead of the dismembered body being that of a mermaid, it is that of a human woman.
-The neighbours are interviewed, and everyone suspects the artist to have killed his wife, a statement which the investigation finds to be true; hallucinating, the schizophrenic artist had murdered his wife, who had been suffering from stomach cancer.
+The neighbors are interviewed, and everyone suspects the artist to have killed his wife, a statement which the investigation finds to be true; hallucinating, the schizophrenic artist had murdered his wife, who had been suffering from stomach cancer.
 Now imprisoned, the artist sits, manically muttering to himself about how he was sure he had killed the mermaid.
 Yet, despite all the evidence against it, a single scale was found in the bathtub in the artist's house, belonging to an unidentified species.

-Unlike its predecessors, Mermaid in a Manhole is more of a body horror film, has more of a storyline and has a tone that is significantly more poignant and falls more into the tragedy genre than the other films in the series.
+Unlike its predecessors, Mermaid in a Manhole is more of a body horror film, has more of a storyline, and has a tone that is significantly more poignant and falls more into the tragedy genre than the other films in the series.
 For these reasons, Mermaid in a Manhole is generally considered to be one of the best films in the series and is a fan favorite.